Chart Color Schemes

 Deer Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 25 projects likely impacting the area.
-Key projects include Residential Development - Derrimut Gardens Estate, Deer Park Dome Redevelopment, Deer Park Estate, and Avondale Heights - Former TAFE Campus Redevelopment.
-Below is a list of those most relevant.
+AreaSearch has identified 25 projects likely impacting the region.
+Key initiatives include Residential Development at Derrimut Gardens Estate, Deer Park Dome Redevelopment, Deer Park Estate, and Avondale Heights' Former TAFE Campus Redevelopment.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.